torvista/Zen_Cart-Structured_Data/README.md

 1. BACKUP

-2. Use the installation sql to install constant definitions and register the new admin configuration page into the database.
+2. Use the installation sql to install the constant definitions and register the new admin configuration page into the database.
 In my testing it was possible to run the sql code in the ZC->Admin->SQL Patch tool on a vanilla installation.
-But it's known to be pretty strict (https://www.zen-cart.com/showthread.php?216551-ERROR-Cannot-insert-configuration_key-quot-quot-because-it-already-exists-empty-db-key) so if this gives you an error, you can restore the database (from the backup you did immediately before trying this...), and try again using phpmyadmin instead.
+But it's known to be pretty strict (https://www.zen-cart.com/showthread.php?216551-ERROR-Cannot-insert-configuration_key-quot-quot-because-it-already-exists-empty-db-key), so if this gives you an error, you can restore the database (from the backup you did immediately before trying this...), and try again using phpmyadmin instead.

-3. Copy the admin file to enable the admin page to display.
+3. Copy the single admin file with the configuration menu title, to enable the admin page to display.
-CHECK THE ADMIN PAGE WORKS BEFORE GOING ANY FURTHER.
+**CHECK THE ADMIN PAGE WORKS BEFORE GOING ANY FURTHER.**
-    The plugin is disabled on installation, you need to add values to the constants and enable it in the configuration page before it will show up in the catalog \<head>.
+    The plugin is disabled on installation as **YOU** need to add your site-specific values to the constants and enable it in the configuration page before it will show up in the catalog \<head>.

     Optional